Airdrieonians F.C.: Kenny Black and Jimmy Boyle (2006–2013)

-The club won the Challenge Cup in 2008, defeating Ross County 3–2 on penalties after a 2–2 draw, and after this success manager Kenny Black signed a long-term contract (until 2012).
-A club decision to focus on developing youth was vindicated in January 2011, as Celtic signed teenager Tony Watt for a sum of £80,000 plus add-ons.

-The first league game between Airdrie United and local rivals Albion Rovers took place at New Broomfield on 10 September 2011, with Airdrie winning 4–0.
-After another play-off defeat by 6–2 on aggregate to Dumbarton in the promotion play-off final at the end of 2011–12 season Airdrie were lucky again as the liquidation of the company that operated Scottish Premier League side Rangers and the decision by Scottish Football League clubs that Rangers should play in the Scottish Third Division, meant that an additional team from each tier of Scottish football was promoted for the 2012–13 season.
+The club won the Challenge Cup in 2008, defeating Ross County 3–2 on penalties after a 2–2 draw, and despite another play-off defeat by 6–2 on aggregate to Dumbarton in the promotion play-off final at the end of 2011–12 season Airdrie were lucky again as the liquidation of the company that operated Scottish Premier League side Rangers and the decision by Scottish Football League clubs that Rangers should play in the Scottish Third Division, meant that an additional team from each tier of Scottish football was promoted for the 2012–13 season.
 As Airdrie were runners up in the previous season's Second Division promotion play-offs, they were promoted to the Scottish First Division.
 A season in the First Division came to an end in May 2013, with the club finishing bottom of the league and relegated to Division Two.

 Airdrieonians name returns (2013–2015)

 In June 2013, the club officially changed its name from Airdrie United Football Club to Airdrieonians Football Club.
 The name change revived the name of the club it was formed to replace in 2002, following the liquidation of the original Airdrieonians.
 The Airdrieonians all red club crest was also revived, with an alternate black and red version used for the away kits.